-But affirmative skill sets aren’t the only thing entrepreneurs need to be successful.
+But affirmative skill sets aren’t the only thing needed for entrepreneurship to be successful.
 Learning to navigate core challenges along the way is also par for the course.
 If you are serious about becoming an entrepreneur, roll up your sleeves.
 There are no short cuts, passes or easy ways out.
 And, how well you perform while in the trenches will determine your success.

 Are you prepared to confront the challenge of entrepreneurship?
 Consider the following aspects of trench work.